w3f/polkadot-deployer/README.md

   ```
   The previous gnuplot command will generate a `benchmark.png` file with the
   benchmark plot on the current directory.

+## Monitoring

+You can enable monitoring for remote deployments, by setting `remote.monitoring`
+to true in the configuration.
+When enabled, polkadot-deployer will install
+a generic monitoring stack composed of prometheus, alertmanager, grafana and loki,
+and a more polkadot-specific set of tools around [substrate-telemetry](https://github.com/paritytech/substrate-telemetry).

+Grafana will be available at `https://grafana.<deployment_name>-0.<domain>`, and
+can be accessed with username `admin` and password controlled by the envirnment
+variable `GRAFANA_PASSWORD` (`grafanapassword` if not set).

+All the nodes in the deployment will be sending operational data to a substrate-telemetry
+backend deployed on the first cluster (according to the config definition order).
+Connected to that backend is also a frontend accessible at `https://telemetry.<deployment_name>-0.<domain>`.

+A prometheus exporter is also deployed as part of the substrate-telemetry pod,
+there is a grafana dashboard called `Polkadot Metrics` showing information from
+the exposed metrics.

 ## Troubleshooting